leonardotran/numC/README.md

   - Task 2 (Speeding up matrix operations):
 - Was this project interesting?
 What was the most interesting aspect about it?
   - It's a little bit work if you are not good at C and simd/openmd like me.
-  - I had to rewatch all the lectures and read most of the intrinsic guide for this short project T_T (although it's already been cut off by a lot).
+  - I had to rewatch all the lectures and read most of the intrinsic guide for this short project.
 - What did you learn?
   - I learned how to speedup the performance by using SIMD, Unrolling, OpenMD and other algorithm like repeated square
 - Is there anything you would change?
   - Using repeated square to speed up POW, maybe?
-I really want to try the recursive and repeated square for pow to speed it up, but I guess it's for after finals
+I really want to try the recursive and repeated square for pow to speed it up:).
-Last but not least, thank you course staff :).